mdombrowski82/food-stories/README.md

 # Xanthan
-This repository provides a minimal static website framework and documentation for building collaborative websites with GitHub Pages.
+This repository provides a static website framework and documentation for building websites with GitHub Pages.

-The key difference between this and most other Jekyll themes is that it focuses on providing modular components for digital storytelling rather than specific theme aesthetics.